hapax/hapax.github.io/assets/teaching.md

 We can apply the MVT to any subinterval to the left of the midpoint, or the right of the midpoint.
 Call this a *good subinterval*.
-Importantly, for this function, good intervals have maximum length $1/2$.
+For this triangle function, good intervals have maximum length $1/2$.

 Our strategy will be to try gradually reducing the maximum length of good subintervals until they disappear altogether!